PDangelmaier/paperless-ngx-n8n-integration/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This project implements an integration between Paperless-ngx (a document management system) and n8n (a workflow automation tool) using the Model Context Protocol (MCP).
-This integration allows AI models to interact with your document management system and automate workflows between these tools in a standardized way.
+This integration creates a bridge that allows AI models to interact with your document management system and automate workflows between these systems in a standardized, secure way.

 ### What is Model Context Protocol (MCP)?